flume-cloud-services/database/README.md

         - Internal Server Error Status
 ```

-Now you can query your database unsing [JsonPATH](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html) (I recommend you to know the basics of JsonPATH) and the `/query` route :
+Now you can query your database using [GJSON](https://github.com/tidwall/gjson) (I recommend you to know the basics of [GJSON Syntax](https://github.com/tidwall/gjson#path-syntax)) and the `/query` route :

 ```
 POST /query

 Body:
     - name: The database name
-    - query: The JsonPATH query
+    - query: The GJSON query

 Return:
     - If success :